jeremiahsnapp/dev-lxc-platform/README.md

 3. Dnsmasq - DHCP networking and DNS resolution
 4. Base Containers - Containers that are built to resemble a traditional server
 5. Sysdig preinstalled for awesome transparency into container activity
+6. tinyproxy preinstalled for easy web access to containers
-6. mitmproxy preinstalled for awesome transparency into HTTP(S) requests
+7. mitmproxy preinstalled for awesome transparency into HTTP(S) requests
-7. Docker preinstalled
+8. Docker preinstalled
-8. chef-load preinstalled
+9. chef-load preinstalled

 Creating snapshot clones of Btrfs backed containers is very fast which is helpful especially for experimenting and troubleshooting.